Nino-gb/kickstarter-analysis/README.md

 ## Overview of Project

-Louise want to start a crowdfunding campaing to help fund the play "Fever".
+Louise want to start a crowdfunding campaign to help fund the play "Fever".
 She estimate the project will cost over $10,000 and she need help to organize ,sort and analyze crowdfunding data to define the key element that will lead this project to success.

 ### Purpose